Justinian I: Life

+Mosaic dedicated to Emperor Justinian the Great.
+Unearthed 2023 in Justiniana Secunda. (modern-day Ulpiana) in Kosovo.

 When Emperor Anastasius died in 518, Justin was proclaimed the new emperor with significant help from Justinian.
 Justinian showed a lot of ambition, and several sources claim that he was functioning as virtual regent long before Justin made him associate emperor, although there is no conclusive evidence of this.
 As Justin became senile near the end of his reign, Justinian became the de facto ruler.
 Following the general Vitalian's assassination in 520 (orchestrated by Justinian or Justin), Justinian was appointed consul and commander of the army of the east.
 Justinian remained Justin's close confidant, and in 525 was granted the titles of nobilissimus and caesar (heir-apparent).
 He was crowned co-emperor on 1 April 527, (Note: Constantine VII's De Ceremoniis dates Justinian's coronation to 4 April, probably a confusion between α (1) and δ (4).) and became sole ruler after Justin's death on 1 August 527.

 As a ruler, Justinian showed great energy.
 He was known as "the emperor who never sleeps" for his work habits.
 Nevertheless, he seems to have been amiable and easy to approach.
 Around 525, he married his mistress, Theodora, in Constantinople.
-She was by profession an actress and some twenty years his junior.
-In earlier times, Justinian could not have married her owing to her class, but his uncle, Emperor Justin I, had passed a law lifting restrictions on marriages with ex-actresses.
+She was by profession an actress and prostitute and some twenty years his junior.
+In earlier times, Justinian could not have married her owing to her class, but his uncle, Emperor Justin I, had lifted restrictions on marriages with ex-actresses.
 Though the marriage caused a scandal, Theodora would become very influential in the politics of the Empire.
+It was said that Theodora matched Justinian's great energy and intelligence, thereby making their partnership an effective one.
 Other talented individuals included Tribonian, his legal adviser; Peter the Patrician, the diplomat and long-time head of the palace bureaucracy; Justinian's finance ministers John the Cappadocian and Peter Barsymes, who managed to collect taxes more efficiently than any before, thereby funding Justinian's wars; and finally, his generals, Belisarius and Narses, responsible for the re-conquest of North Africa and Italy.

-The ancient town of Tauresium, the birthplace of Justinian I, located in today's North Macedonia.
-Parts of the town had been destroyed during Justinian's life.